harshad-kadam/Apigee-Interview-Preparation-Notes/Day-4.md

 - flow call-out
 - which version on apigee on Prem or on cloud
 - logging
+- How much you are comfortable with JS & node JS
+- error handling for generic and custom error
+- process of data insertion into action DB | insertion into logs
+- How do you interact with databases (using GCP Bigquery(Action DB & Boarding DB | GCP logging)
+- What is getting used in company REST or SOAP
+- When do you create swagger doc & which tool do you use to create it.
+- How many team members are there in your team.
+- do you have any microservices in your projects (MCS /routingDetailsData /productDetailsData /tranAuthDeailsData /other MCS micro services)
 - When Interviewer asks any question for me
 [ ask for feedback, Apart from apigee what are different technologies with which you will be interacting after joining}

 Achitecture based questions:
 - diffrent Apigee component/ Apigee infrastructure